Explorers-Eden/NiceMobsRemastered/README.md

 - 10 new mobs: Boo, Ender Skeleton, Hedgehog, Hermit Crab, Ladybug, Nautilus, Penguin, Rat, Redstone Ghost, Snail
 - Piglinauts found their way to the end
 - Pillagernauts also found their way to the end
-- Firefly particles in swamp bionmes
+- Firefly particles in swamp biomes
 - Randomized mob equipment
 - Some mobs with visible heads have a chance to become a hermit
 - Randomized sizes for mobs